quasarframework/quasar-framework.org/source/guide/ssr-writing-universal-code.md

 title: Writing Universal Code
 ---

 Writing "universal" code means writing code that runs on both the server and the client.
-Due to use case and platform API differences, the behavior of our code will not be exactly the same when running in different environments.
+Due to use-case and platform API differences, the behavior of our code will not be exactly the same when running in different environments.
 Here we will go over the key things you need to be aware of.

 ![Quasar SSR Build System](/images/ssr-build.png "Quasar SSR Build System")